carpentries/instructor-training/_extras/guide.md

 This is a place for Trainers to leave tips and observations for those newer to the curriculum.
 This can provide guidance on how to navigate difficult places in the curriculum until problems can be fixed, or may provide additional instructions that are conditional to an audience or are otherwise not appropriate to/ready for a change in the curriculum itself.

 ### Welcome

+* Introducing the Code of Conduct
+    * link to suggested text

 ### How Learning Works: The Importance of Practice
 ### How Learning Works: Expertise and Instruction
 ### How Learning Works: Working Memory and Cognitive Load